seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

    at a 7–14 day horizon (consecutive dates share 6/7 of the forward window);
    hourly buys 24× the storage and zero independent observations.
 Reversed if the Boss starts trading intraday.
-2. **Coverage is 25 of 28 by construction** — the three `fut:true` assets have no
+2. **Coverage is 25 of 30 by construction** — the five `fut:true` assets have no
-   spot leg (§3.14) and Binance production hosts answer HTTP 451 from Actions (inv.
+   spot leg in this system (§3.14) and Binance production hosts answer HTTP 451 from Actions (inv.
 24).
 They are attempted every run and recorded as explicit skip lines, so the gap is measured rather than assumed.
 The venue test short-circuits ahead of all five classifier branches, so a `fut:true` asset can never increment `hardSkip`; the reason string still records what was observed: